AksharaReddyPatlannagari/NLP_tasks/README.md

 The goal of the project is to showcase the multi-task learning approach and demonstrate how each task can be solved using various NLP models.
 These are the four main tasks:
 - Task 1: Sentence Transformer Implementation
 - Task 2: Multi-Task Learning Expansion
-  - Task A: Sentence Classification (with six made-up categories)
+  - Task A: Sentence Classification (with 3 made-up categories)
-  - Task B: Sentiment Analysis (with three sentiment labels)
+  - Task B: Named Entity Recognition (with 5 entities)
 - Task 3: Training Considerations
 - Task 4: Training Loop Implementation (BONUS)